singulatron/superplatform/docs/server.md

   ports:
     - "3901:80"
   environment:
     # The `BACKEND_ADDRESS` must be accessible from the browser.
-It is not an internal address that should be accessible by the frontend.
-It's the address the browser will make API requests to.
+    # It is not an internal address, it's the address the browser will make API requests to.
     - BACKEND_ADDRESS=http://127.0.0.1:58231

 singulatron-backend: